Airport Guide

 Terminal 6 is expected to open in late 2026 with 10 gates (9 widebody-capable).
 It connects to Terminal 5, creating a combined JetBlue campus on JFK’s north side.
 See our dedicated Terminal 6 guide for full details.

-Many airlines at Terminal 1 will transition to the New Terminal One starting June 2026, and airlines at Terminal 7 will transition to Terminal 6 in late 2026.
+Many airlines at Terminal 1 will transition to the New Terminal One starting June 2026, and airlines at Terminal 7 will transition to Terminal 6 beginning in 2026.
 Always verify your terminal within 24 hours of departure via your airline’s website or app.

 Rideshare (Uber/Lyft) passengers must take a shuttle to a pickup lot at Terminals 4, 5, and 7 between 12PM and 2AM.
 Pre-booked car services are exempt and pick up directly at the terminal curbside at all times.